-Speaking of actors, the casting of the film is a delight.
+Speaking of the actors in Super Deluxe, the casting of the film is a delight.
 Everyone is at their career-best.
-As Shilpa, Vijay Sethupathy made us feel the pain and humiliation a person like her would have to go through.
+As Shilpa, Vijay Sethupathy makes us feel the pain and humiliation a person like her would have to go through.
 There is no argument on who else could play Shilpa so convincingly.
 It is his element in the entire film that makes us gasp for breath.

-Samantha and Fahadh were amazing as a couple with a disturbed marriage and are at the task of disposing of a dead body without anyone’s knowledge.
-They shared amazing chemistry and their bittersweet romance wins our hearts.
-To see Samantha come out of her usual sense of films and perform Venbu with perfection shows how much she has transformed as an actor.
+Samantha and Fahadh are amazing as a couple with a troubled marriage and who are at the task of disposing of a dead body without anyone’s knowledge.
+They share terrific chemistry, and their bittersweet romance wins our hearts.
+To see Samantha come out of her usual sense of films and perform Vaembu with perfection shows how much she has transformed as an actor.

-Ramya Krishnan, Myskinn, and all the newcomer kids outshone in the film with their stellar performances.
-Myskinn who plays Arputham is made to question his blind belief in God while his wife Leela (played by Ramya Krishnan) is trying desperately to save her son, who just realized that his mother is a former porn star.
+Ramya Krishnan, Myskinn, and all the newcomer kids shine in the film with their stellar performances.
+Myskinn, who plays Arputham, is made to question his blind belief in God while his wife Leela (played by Ramya Krishnan) is trying desperately to save her son, who just realizes that his mother is a former porn star.

-The segment with the kids trying to get a new TV is just beyond galaxy(literally!)
+The segment with the kids trying to get a new TV is literally beyond the galaxy.

-The film takes you through four parallel stories that find a connection between them at the end.
-The four stories are totally unique and fresh.
+The film takes us through four parallel stories that find a connection between them at the end.
+The four stories are unique and fresh.
 This is what makes this film stand out in the usually-cliched Tamil film industry.
 These are the kind of experiments we need in Indian cinema.

-Not all experiments work, but Tyagaraja Kumaran’s mindblowing film had all the ingredients for a successful experiment.
+Not all experiments work, but Tyagaraja Kumaran’s brilliant film has all the ingredients for a successful experiment.
 The film took the road less traveled and yet turned out to be thought-provoking and entertaining.

 The film is nothing less than genius.
-The director through his narrative, questions the concepts of morality and how humans create and exploit their own boundaries.
+The director, through his narrative, questions the concepts of morality and how humans create and exploit their boundaries.
 In the end, the film leaves you wondering and test your belief in God and humanity.